 WMCC works directly with businesses, organizations, and subject matter experts to design and provide high-quality, targeted training for career and industry advancement.
-Along with first-rate business training with customized pathways for businesses seeking specialized training for their employees, WMCC also offers a variety of professional development programs on campus in Berlin, online, and at our Academic Centers in Littleton and North Conway.
+Along with first-rate business training with customized pathways for businesses seeking specialized training for their employees, WMCC also offers a variety of professional development programs on campus in Berlin, online, and at our Littleton Academic Center.
 To view the most recent offerings, visit our Business and Community website.
-To register for courses or to schedule a session to discuss customized training options for your business, contact Tamara Roberge at (603) 342-3062 or by email at TRoberge@ccsnh.edu.
+To register for courses or to schedule a session to discuss customized training options for your business, contact the Berlin campus.